 It takes time out of your day to do any serious learning.
 And unfortunately it’s an ongoing commitment – by definition!
 Some ways to streamline learning include listening to podcasts in the car, learning online rather than on campus,

-Ongoing learning will cost you money over time.
+Ongoing learning will cost you money.
 You need to continually invest and re-invest in new books, short courses, and tutoring.
 Setting aside a ‘learning budget’ or seeking out free options such as library membership may be necessary.
 This is especially true if you need to buy new technology or update old technology to learn.

 3. Hard to Self-Motivate

 Learning is not always fun.
-Because a lifelong approach to learning is voluntary, you need to be personally motivated and enthusiastic about learning.
+Because lifelong learning is voluntary, you have to be personally motivated and enthusiastic about learning.
 A possible solution to offset this issue is to focus on learning about your own hobbies or topics you are interested in.